 Subordinated units were issued to DCP Midstream, LLC in our initial public offering.
 The subordinated units were a separate class of limited partner interests in our partnership, and the rights of holders of subordinated units to participate in distributions to partners differed from, and were subordinated to, the rights of the holders of our common units.
 During the subordination period, our subordinated units were not entitled to receive any distributions until our common units had received the minimum quarterly distribution plus any arrearages from prior quarters.
-In February 2008, we satisfied the financial tests contained in our partnership agreement that provided for the early conversion of 50% of the outstanding subordinated units held by DCP Midstream, LLC into common units on a one-for-one basis.
-Before the February 2008 conversion, DCP Midstream, LLC held 7,142,857 subordinated units, and after the conversion, DCP Midstream, LLC held 3,571,429 subordinated units.
-In February 2009, we satisfied the financial tests contained in our partnership agreement that provided for the early conversion of the remaining 3,571,429 outstanding subordinated units held by DCP Midstream, LLC into common units on a one-for-one basis.
+In February 2008 and February 2009, we satisfied certain financial tests contained in our partnership agreement that provided for the early conversion all outstanding subordinated units held by DCP Midstream, LLC into common units on a one-for-one basis.
 After the February 2009 conversion, there were no outstanding subordinated units.